jonessarae/microarray-analysis/README.md

 # Microarray Analysis using R

 Final project for AS.410.671(82), Gene Expression Data Analysis and Visualization.
-Includes powerpoint presentation and text file of R code.
+Includes powerpoint presentation of analysis/results and text file of R code.

 ## Data